Evernow/evernowmanjaro/README.md

 - [x] ~~Look into viability of switching to the Minimal ISO style of Manjaro~~ Not viable, all packages not included are ones needed anyways.
 - [ ] Look into adding this Vulkan ray tracing benchmark as a loop, after finding a way to only having it run with RTX 20/30 series GPUs: https://github.com/GPSnoopy/RayTracingInVulkan
 - [ ] Kernel Panic monitoring, thinking of having a widget using something [like this](https://apps.kde.org/knotes/) to have it output if a kernel panic is detected there.
 Something like `cat /proc/kmsg` should be sufficient.
+- [ ] Add Doom!
+Every good Linux installation should have some games, need to add Doom.
+Maybe we can even add RetroArch and put in Super Mario 64?
+That would be cool!

 ## Reproducability